Nwachukwu1300/excelpoint/models/README.md

-# CareerNexus ML Models
+# Excel Point ML Models

-This directory contains machine learning models used in CareerNexus for various purposes like skill extraction, job matching, and recommendations.
+This directory contains machine learning models used in Excel Point for various purposes like skill extraction, job matching, and recommendations.

 ## Skills Module